YashUpadhyay0456/eth-avax_mod3_assessmet/README.md

   i.
 Mint Tokens:

     As the contract owner, call the mint function from Remix, providing the recipient's address and the desired amount of tokens to be minted.

   ii.
 Burn Tokens:

      Call the burn function from Remix, specifying the number of tokens to be burned.

+  iii. transfer :

+     call the transfer function, specifying the address to which you want to trasnfer the tokens to and the number of token to be transfered.

 ### Contract Details
 1. MyToken.sol: Contains the Solidity code for the MyToken contract.